zidtesla/Learn_Embedded_C/README.md

 # Embedded C Development Journey
-Welcome to my GitHub repository, where I document my journey in learning Embedded C development from the ground up, inspired by the Quantum Leaps (Miro Samek) tutorials.
+Welcome to my GitHub repository, where I document my journey in learning Embedded C development from the ground up, inspired by the Quantum Leaps (Miro Samek) tutorials https://www.youtube.com/playlist?list=PLPW8O6W-1chwyTzI3BHwBLbGQoPFxPAPM.

 # About This Repository
 This repository serves as a comprehensive guide for anyone interested in Embedded C development.
 I will be tracking my progress and sharing insights as I develop device drivers using the STM IDE and an STM32 Nucleo board.
 My goal is to make the learning process accessible and transparent, allowing aspiring embedded engineers to benefit from the knowledge I have gained and the challenges I have overcome.